Bill & Ted Face the Music: Critical response

 Owen Gleiberman of Variety wrote "It zips right along, it makes you smile and chortle, it's a surprisingly sweet-spirited love story... and it's a better tribute to the one-world utopian power of classic rock than Yesterday was.
 On a scale of one to 10, I wouldn't say that Face the Music goes to 11, but it's a most excellent sequel."
 Writing for The Hollywood Reporter, John DeFore called the film "an uneven but likable return" and said "Dean Parisot's Bill & Ted Face the Music is almost exactly as good as its two big-screen predecessors—make of that statement what you will—while cleaning up some, but not all, of the things that might make an old fan of those films cringe today."

-The film was nominated at the Saturn Awards for Best Fantasy Film Release and Best Make-up in 2021.
+The film was nominated at the Saturn Awards for Best Fantasy Film Release and Best Make-up in 2021, but lost to Once Upon a Time in Hollywood and Star Wars: The Rise of Skywalker, respectively.

 Future

 Shortly before the release of Face the Music, Winter and Reeves discussed the possibility of a fourth Bill & Ted film, the latter telling Rachel Smith of Entertainment Tonight that it would be "up to the fans."
 When asked in an interview with DiscussingFilm in August 2020 if the characters of Thea and Billie could result in a sequel or spin-off film, writer Ed Solomon stated, "It wasn't when we were first writing it, but as we saw Brigette and Samara inhabit these roles, I thought for sure if there was interest and people wanted to carry this forward, the Bill & Ted spirit, I would absolutely let those characters carry it forward.
 I think we've finished with the Alex and Keanu Bill & Ted story.
 I think it's done, but if people were interested in a Billie & Thea continuation, I think it'd be cool."